 Continuing Education Activity

-- Summarize screening, evaluation, and testing during pregnancy in each trimester and after 40 weeks gestation.
+- Summarize evaluation during pregnancy in each trimester and after 40 weeks gestation.

 - Review the evidence-based recommendations of the US Preventive Task Force for care during pregnancy.